StefH/OpenAI/src/OpenAI.Polly/PackageReadme.md

 # OpenAI.Polly
+This is an extension for the [OpenAI](https://github.com/OkGoDoIt/OpenAI-API-dotnet) project: a C#/.NET SDK for accessing the OpenAI GPT-3 API, ChatGPT, and DALL-E 2.

-Can be used to handle exceptions like:
+This project can be used to handle exceptions like:

 ``` plaintext
 Unhandled exception.
 System.Net.Http.HttpRequestException: Error at embeddings (https://api.openai.com/v1/embeddings) with HTTP status code: TooManyRequests.
 Content: {